neo-project/docs/docs/en-us/exchange/transaction.md

   >
     > In NEO, hexadecimal strings are processed in big-endian order if they are preceded by 0x, or little-endian order if they are not.

   - The third object in the array is the account address where the asset is transferred to.
-Its type "bytearray" and the value "d142f89e93b2717426a8130c37dad93aad70cff5“ can be converted to "AarM6q48K55EBHhuRRRPVsGByrqBKoQoWf".
+Its type "bytearray" and the value "yX4yS6wVpOpYn0I+SymnIQuPrQk=“ can be decoded to "NeHNBbeLNtiCEeaFQ6tLLpXkr5Xw6esKnV" with base64.
 If the address is an exchange account address, it is a deposit transaction.

     ```json
     {
     "type": "ByteArray",
-      "value": "d142f89e93b2717426a8130c37dad93aad70cff5"
+      "value": "yX4yS6wVpOpYn0I+SymnIQuPrQk="
   }
     ```

   - The fourth object in the array is the transfer amount and its type is "bytearray".
-It is processed as little endian and turns to 0000000005f5e100  with the value 100000000 after reversed.
-Since the decimal is 8 bit the actual value is 100000000.
+The value "AADBb/KGIw==“ can be decoded to "0000c16ff28623" with base64.
+It is processed as little endian and turns to 2386f26fc10000  (i.e. 1x10<sup>16</sup> ) after reversed.
+Since the decimal is 8 bit the actual value is 100000000.00000000.
 There are two types of amount,  integer and bytearray.
-Note that when dealing with amount of the interger type, the value conversion method is different than that of the bytearray type.
+Note that when dealing with amount of the integer type, the value conversion method is different than that of the bytearray type.
+For the current returned value, the integer type is 10000000000000000.

     ```json
     {
       "type": "ByteArray",
-      "value": "00e1f50500000000"
+      "value": "AADBb/KGIw=="
     }
     ```

 > [!Note]
 >
-> You can write a tool to convert the values in the notification file into a more readable format.
-For your reference this is an example: [ApplicationLogsTools](https://github.com/chenzhitong/ApplicationLogsTools).
+> Regarding the notification format conversion of the transfer in the file, you can refer to [Neo3-Tool](https://github.com/neo-ngd/Neo3-Tool).

 ## Dealing with User Withdrawals